How to Tell if You Have a Gas Leak in Your Home

 Wait and watch to see if any bubbles start to form.
 If the solution starts to bubble, you likely have a leak.

 If you notice any sign that you have a gas leak, exit your home and call a professional to inspect your system ASAP.
 If you have a carbon monoxide leak, you could lose consciousness in just 3 hours so it’s important to act fast.
-You might first think to call your utility company but all they can do is cut off your gas.
-A plumbing or HVAC expert will be able to turn off your gas, inspect the issue, and resolve it.
+You might call your utility company first, but they’ll only shut off your gas.
+Instead, call a plumbing or HVAC expert for more help.